Songezo Zibi: Career in Communications

 After university, Zibi's first job was in communications and public relations for Volkswagen South Africa where he worked from 1998 to 2006.
 He has referred to this as "the best years of my working life".
 Later he worked in corporate communications for mining company Xstrata, from 2006 to 2013.
 From 2011 to 2013 he was executive manager for corporate affairs at XStrata.

 In 2014, Songezo Zibi joined Financial Mail as associate editor and then became the editor of Business Day.

 He left Business Day in 2016 to become the head of corporate communications for banking giant Absa until 2021.

 Civil society roles

 While working at XStrata, Zibi was one of the co-founders of the 'Midrand Group' along with Prince Mashele, Mzukisi Qobo and Brutus Madala.

 While he was at Absa, Zibi served on the board of the Centre for Development and Enterprise.

-In 2021, Zibi co-founded the think tank along with Lukhona Mnguni and Lorato Tshenkeng, the Rivionia Circle, aimed at deepening political participation in South Africa.
+In 2021, Zibi co-founded the Rivonia Circle think tank along with Lukhona Mnguni and Lorato Tshenkeng.

+It is aimed at deepening political participation in South Africa.
 The funders of Rivonia Circle are unknown but it has been alleged that the organisation is funded by the Brenthurst Foundation.

 From October 2018 to May 2023 Zibi was non-executive director of George Soros's Open Society Foundation in South Africa.